12 Best Issue Tracking Software in 2026

 The benefits of using issue tracking software include:

-• PMs can assign issues to the right team members using project management software.
+- PMs can assign issues to the right team members using project management tools.

 Issue tracking software is also called bug tracking or ticket tracking, depending on the tool and issue type.